How far in advance should I buy running shoes before a race?

 If you have the help of a knowledgeable retailer, you shouldn’t be concerned about buying running shoes before a race.
 The shoes will fit right out of the box.
 Because special attention will be paid to the shoe’s length, width, and comfort.
 When those three things are correct, the shoe will be ready to wear that day—even if it’s race day!

 If you buy running shoes before a race without any help, you are more likely to have problems.
 There’s a good chance that the shoes won’t fit properly.
 So it may help to wear them at least a few weeks beforehand.
 You’ll need to wear the shoes long enough for them to deform around your feet.

-Get these things right if you want to buy running shoes before a race
+Get these things right if you want to buy running shoes right before a race

 1. The shoe should be long enough to spread and swell into.

-Runners land with a load equal to approximately 3 times their bodyweight.
+Runners land with a load equal to approximately 3 times their body weight.
 Hundreds of pounds landing on a soft object, like your foot, will cause that object to spread.
 Hundreds of pounds of ground reaction force per landing add up—a 150-pound runner could experience 180 tons of ground reaction force per foot, per mile, at 10-minute mile pace.
-Allow about 0.5 inch of room, beyond the longest toe, for the spreading and swelling that will definitely follow.
+Allow about 0.5 inches of room, beyond the longest toe, for the spreading and swelling that will definitely follow.

 2. Wide feet need wide shoes.